 CUHK-Stanford University CASBS Partner Fellowship Program

-CUHK and Stanford University’s Center for Advanced Study in Behavioral Sciences (CASBS) have a Partner Fellowship Program which provides an opportunity for CUHK faculty members to take part in a residential fellowship at Stanford University that fosters interdisciplinary intellectual exchange and contributes to advancing research and thinking in the social sciences.
-Fellows represent the core social and behavioral sciences (anthropology, economics, history, political science, psychology and sociology) but also the humanities, education, linguistics, communications, and the biological, natural, health, and computer sciences.
+CUHK and Stanford University’s Center for Advanced Study in the Behavioral Sciences (CASBS) have a Partner Fellowship Program which provides an opportunity for CUHK faculty members to take part in a residential fellowship at Stanford University that fosters interdisciplinary intellectual exchange and contributes to advancing research and thinking in the social sciences.
+Fellows represent the core social and behavioral sciences (anthropology, economics, geography, history, law, political science, psychology and sociology) as well as the humanities, education, linguistics, communications, and the biological, natural, health, and computer sciences.
 The selected fellows will spend nine months at CASBS, where they will meet with fellows from diverse academic disciplines worldwide.
 The program will strengthen their academic network and facilitate collaborations across academia, policy, industry, civil society, and government to collectively design a better future.

 The ideal candidate for a CASBS fellowship is a highly accomplished academic or thinker (relative to career stage) and meets the following criteria:

 - Has a PhD, professional degree (e.g., JD, MD), an equivalent foreign degree, or has achieved an equivalent level of professional reputation.

-- Is three to four years past the doctorate or equivalent degree (CASBS does not offer post-doctoral fellowships).
+- Is at least three to four years past the doctorate or equivalent degree (CASBS does not offer post-doctoral fellowships).
 CASBS encourages young scholars to visit the Center after they have received tenure.

-- Is an academic faculty member, or an independent researcher, who exhibits a high level of achievement, including a strong record of research publications.
+- Is a full-time teaching appointee of Assistant Professor rank or above who exhibits a high level of achievement, including a strong record of research publications.

 - Communicates clearly in English.